stevenay/myan-word-breaker/README.md

 The first one might be a little bit better to provide more precise result while the later one has huge improvement in runtime performance.

+To validate the evaluate these possible combinations, the library uses **Bigram Collocation Strength Statistical Approach** according to described in the research paper.

 ## Usage

     # coding=utf8